What Requirements Are Needed for an AFSL?

 Core Proof Documents Required for AFSL Application

-• Overview of Financial Services and Products: Clearly detail each financial service and product the business will offer.
-For instance, if the business plans to provide financial advice, specify whether it will be personal or general advice and to which client categories (retail or wholesale).
+• Overview of Financial Services and Products: A clear detail of each service and product the business will offer, including whether advice is personal or general and if clients are retail or wholesale.

 People Proofs